 Buzz felt that our nation’s soldiers should not have to abandon all hope of seeing their best friends again because of a desire to defend their country.
-Buzz decided to defend the lives of their companion animals at home, so that the armed forces could focus on their military training and have peace of mind when they thought about their furry families, in return for the peace of mind they give to us for our own families’ safety.
+Buzz decided to defend the lives of their companion animals at home, so that our servicemen and women could focus on their military training and have peace of mind when they thought about their furry families, in return for the peace of mind they give to us for our own families’ safety.

 PACT was founded as a non-profit that would find these animals free, quality, volunteer foster homes while their owners were unable to house them due to their deployment or training in the armed forces.
 Working out of the basement of Buzz’s house in Pennsylvania, PACT started getting the word out and talking to potential foster families.
 In 2011, PACT’s first operational foster year, we recruited 6 Foster Families and placed 4 grateful animals in loving foster homes.

-In 2015, PACT continues to grow to help more people around the country, and save more pets’ lives.
-We are looking to expand our local as well as national infrastructure of vets, trainers, kennels, and volunteers.
-PACT is working towards the day when 0% of beloved pets are unwillingly surrendered to shelters due to a temporary military or medical crisis.
+Today, we are looking to expand our local as well as national infrastructure of vets, trainers, kennels, and volunteers.
+PACT is working towards the day when no beloved pets are unwillingly surrendered to shelters due to a temporary military or medical crisis.
 Can you help us make this happen?
 Become a FOSTER HOME, VOLUNTEER, or DONATE TODAY!